canonical/vanilla-framework/templates/docs/layouts/application.md

 Element with `l-navigation-bar` class name represents a navigation bar on top of a small screen that is used to toggle the navigation sidebar drawer.

-Element with `l-navigation` represents the navigation sidebar.
+Use `<header class="l-navigation">` element to represent the navigation sidebar to make sure it has necessary ARIA roles.
 Its direct child needs to be a `l-navigation__drawer` element which represents the responsive collapsible side navigation drawer which has different behaviours on various screen sizes.
+The navigation components that are placed within this area should use `<nav>` elements to wrap navigation items.

 On a small screen, the `l-navigation-bar` is visible on top of the screen and side navigation drawer renders as an off-canvas overlay from the left side of the screen.
 The drawer can be fully collapsed by adding `is-collapsed` class to the `l-navigation` element, which should be done by a button or a link in the `l-navigation-bar`.